A Song of Wonder

 Main Points

-- The universe displays God's glory, from the grandeur of the heavens to the intricacy of a newborn child.
+- The universe displays God's creative power and glory, from the stars to newborn babies.

-- God elevates humanity, crowning us with glory and giving us authority over His creation.
+- God has crowned humanity with glory and honour, giving us responsibility over creation.

-- Jesus, the Son of Man, became one of us to identify with us and rescue us from sin.
+- Jesus, the Son of Man, became one of us to rescue us because He is mindful of us.

 Transcript

 This is the word of the Lord.
-I don't know you, but that's one of my favourite psalms.
+I don't know about you, but that's one of my favourite psalms.
 I've always enjoyed this psalm, and we're gonna dig into that today.
-Hopefully it's going to be a really, really fun time together.
-Missing the clicker.
+Hopefully, it's gonna be a really fun time together.
+I'm missing the clicker.
 It's in my pocket.

 Well, as Australians, we love our country, don't we?
 I think we're pretty proud of our country.
 We love all the space that we have, the expanse of water that surrounds us off the coast down here.
 Is it that way?
 I don't know which way the coast is here.